About the Director

 George returned to his home away from home, Los Angeles, in July 2020.
 For many years, he taught, acted, and directed in Los Angeles.
 George taught scene study, improvisation, and Meisner/Adler technique at Santa Monica's Voit by the Sea.
 He also taught at the Tracey Roberts Studio, and many other studios in and around the LA area.
 He is returning to Los Angeles after having spent a number of years in Portland, because, as he puts it, "I needed more action."
 Acting, along with theatre and film are his passion, and he was of the mind that he had given all he could to the city of Portland, where he left numerous friends.
 The thing that he will miss the most is his students.

-George is excited to be back in LA, and is looking forward to new projects, a new studio, and a new creative life.
+George is excited to be back in LA, and is looking forward to new projects, and a new creative life.